Reviewed and updated: Perinatal Transmission Prevention Guideline Committee; September 19, 2022

 For clinical recommendations, see the DHHS guideline section Initial Postnatal Management of the Neonate Exposed to HIV.

 Harm Reduction for Breastfeeding

-Even in the setting of a suppressed HIV viral load, breastfeeding is not advised for mothers with HIV.
+Even if their HIV viral load is suppressed, breastfeeding is not advised for mothers with HIV.
 However, if cultural factors or an individual’s prior experience make breastfeeding unavoidable, a harm reduction approach is advised.
-See NYSDOH Situations Where Breastfeeding is Contraindicated or Not Advisable and New York State Good Practices to Prevent Perinatal HIV Transmission for more information.
+See NYSDOH Situations Where Breastfeeding Is Contraindicated or Not Advisable and New York State Good Practices to Prevent Perinatal HIV Transmission for more information.

 Infant pre-exposure prophylaxis (PrEP) has not been extensively studied in the context of breastfeeding.
 Care providers should consult an expert in pediatric HIV regarding the use of PrEP in infants who are being breastfed by a mother with HIV.
 Proposed harm reduction techniques beyond PrEP include exclusive breastfeeding (compared with formula use and breastfeeding combined) and flash-heat treatment of expressed breast milk [Levison, et al. 2014].

 For clinical recommendations, see the DHHS guideline section Initial Postnatal Management of the Neonate Exposed to HIV.